Ngong Ping 360 (abbr. NP360) is one of Hong Kong's must-see attractions. Located on Lantau Island

 Cable Car Cabins & Services

 Corporation, the operator of Hong Kong's rail system.
 The system has 112 cabins, each of which has a modern design with seating for ten and standing room for another seven.
 It also incorporates features to meet the needs of disabled passengers, including the elderly and wheelchair users.
 The system can move 3,500 people per hour in each direction.
 Two levels of service are offered—standard cabins and crystal cabins.
 The crystal cabins are distinguished by their glass bottoms and tickets are charged at a premium rate.
 Both sets of cabins circulate on the same ropeway with passengers being segregated by queuing systems at both termini.

 Cable Car Route & Scenery

-Ngong Ping Cable Car is a spectacular 5.7km bi-cable ropeway linking Tung Chung (connected to the MTR Tung Chung station) and Ngong Ping (where the Po Lin Monastery and Tian Tan Buddha are located).
+Ngong Ping Cable Car is a spectacular 5.7km (3.5 miles) bi-cable ropeway linking Tung Chung (connected to the MTR Tung Chung station) and Ngong Ping, where the Po Lin Monastery and Tian Tan Buddha are located.
 As the first of its kind in Hong Kong, the cable car journey starts from Tung Chung Terminal, runs across Tung Chung Bay to a station of Airport Island where it turns about 60 degrees toward North Lantau.
 The total journey time is between 24 to 30 minutes depending on the weather.
 It saves up to forty minutes' time over the New Lantau Bus Line 23 that traversed a tortuous mountain road to get to Ngong Ping.
 Passengers enjoy some spectacular views during the fun-filled ride, viz., the vast South China Sea; the rolling grasslands of North Lantau County Park; the hustle and bustle of the city and Lantau's famous natural landscapes.
 Eyes can also feast on panoramic views of the vibrant Hong Kong International Airport

 Ngong Ping Village

-This is a 1.5 hectare site adjacent to the Ngong Ping Cable Car Terminal.
+This is a 1.5 hectares (3.7 acres) site adjacent to the NP Cable Car Terminal.
 As a culturally themed village, it boasts several attractions including Walking with Buddha; Monkey's Tale Theater and Ngong Ping Tea House.
 It also has a diverse array of retail, dining and entertainment establishments.
 Street performers entertain visitors with Kungfu demonstrations and acrobatic shows.
 Additionally, visitors can make wishes at the Bodhi Wishing Shrine.
 The Buddhist Po Lin Monastery

 |Weekends & Public Holidays ||09:00 - 18:30 |